We Help Patients With Macular Holes Regain Visual Acuity

 If seeing the faces of the people you care about has become difficult or if watching your favorite films or television shows is a struggle, we can recommend a variety of magnifiers or special prism glasses.
 They can help maximize your vision, helping you recognize faces in greater detail and making moving images clearer.

 Because your macula controls central vision, when it’s damaged, a gradual loss of central vision occurs.

 If you’re experiencing vision loss because of a macular hole, we can help.
-Dr. Ross Cusic helps patients throughout the Seattle, Bellingham, Olympia, and Vancouver areas.
+At Low Vision Center At Optical Images, we see patients throughout the Seattle, Bellingham, Olympia, and Vancouver areas.

 Our low vision optometrist can fit you for bioptic telescope glasses to improve your vision for driving.
 You won’t need to ask others to drive you anywhere – you’ll be able to get there by yourself.
 Full diameter telescope glasses can help you read words on a page and see them in more detail, so you can indulge your love of reading once again.

 We have a wide range of low vision glasses that can give you better clarity, so you can see things clearer and get rid of blurry vision.
 If it’s hard to read a recipe, sew a button on a shirt, or drive to the store, low vision aids from the Low Vision Center At Optical Images can help you do these everyday tasks and give you back your independence.